Saturday, July 5, 2014

 Roasted Carrot Ginger Soup

 This is such a comforting soup.
 I like to finely dice the gingerroot so that I get small bursts of ginger while I'm eating my soup.
 It is definitely warming and good for cold and rainy or wintery weather.
+Can be made with Olive Oil instead of butter.

-½ inch piece of fresh ginger, minced
+1" piece of fresh ginger, tiny dice (not grated)

-2 cups chicken (or veg for Vegetarian) broth
+8 cups chicken or veg broth

-1 tsp salt
+2 tsp salt

-⅛ tsp ground pepper
+1/4 tsp ground pepper

 Chopped fresh chives or chervil for garnish (optional)